 Overview

-Herb Allen defends M&A transactions before FTC, DOJ, and state antitrust enforcers, and he litigates antitrust claims in courts around the country.
+The co-chair of Honigman’s Antitrust and Unfair Trade Practices Practice Group, Herb Allen defends M&A transactions before FTC, DOJ, and state antitrust enforcers, and litigates antitrust claims in courts around the country.
 Herb has fifteen years of experience advising companies in heavily scrutinized industries, including health care, pharmaceuticals, private equity, telecommunications, chemicals, manufacturing, sports, and technology.

-Herb currently serves as the chair of the American Health Law Association’s (AHLA) Antitrust Practice Group, and has in-depth experience advising on antitrust issues in the health care and pharmaceutical sectors.
-Herb has secured antitrust approval for dozens of M&A transactions involving hospitals, physician groups, surgery centers, and pharmaceutical companies, often involving in-market competitors.
-Herb also frequently advises health care providers on the formation of provider networks and joint ventures.
-Herb has particularly deep experience representing faith-based health systems, having represented four of the largest Catholic health systems in the country on a wide range of antitrust matters.
+Herb has particularly deep experience in the health care and pharmaceutical sectors.
+Herb currently serves as the chair of the American Health Law Association’s (AHLA) Antitrust Practice Group and has secured antitrust approval for dozens of M&A transactions involving hospitals, physician groups, surgery centers, and pharmaceutical companies, often in acquisitions by in-market competitors.
+Herb also regularly represents health care companies in complex antitrust litigation matters and frequently advises health care providers on the formation of provider networks and joint ventures.

 In his counseling practice, Herb provides strategic guidance on premerger notification issues, including compliance with the federal Hart-Scott-Rodino Act (HSR Act), as well as the growing number of state premerger notification laws.
 Herb also frequently advises on intellectual property issues, antitrust concerns related to generic drug approval under the Hatch-Waxman Act, the design and implementation of antitrust compliance programs, employment-related antitrust issues such as non-compete and non-solicitation provisions, pricing issues, platform and distribution arrangements, standard-setting initiatives, and joint ventures.